Bessie Te Wenerau Grace

-Bessie Te Wenerau Grace (28 October 1889 – 20 June 1944), also known as Wene and Sister Eudora, was a New Zealand Māori teacher and education leader, who affiliated with Ngāti Tūwharetoa.
-She was the first Māori woman to graduate from university.
+Bessie Te Wenerau Grace (28 October 1889 – 20 June 1944), also known as Wene and Sister Eudora, was a New Zealand teacher and education leader.
+In 1926, while living in Kilburn, London, she completed a bachelor of arts from the University of Canterbury by distance, making her the first Māori woman to graduate from university.

 Early life and education

 Grace was born on 28 October 1889 at Pukawa, on the shores of Lake Taupō.
-Her mother, Te Kahui Te Heuheu (1860–1929), was the eldest daughter of Horonuku Te Heuheu, Ngāti Tūwharetoa paramount chief.
-Her father was Lawrence Grace, a missionary's son, who was a Member of Parliament for Tauranga.
+Her mother, Te Kahui Te Heuheu (1860–1929), was the eldest daughter of Horonuku Te Heuheu, a Ngāti Tūwharetoa paramount chief.
+Her father was Lawrence Grace, a missionary's son, who was a member of parliament for Tauranga.
 Grace was the eldest of twelve children.
 Although Grace's father had established a Native School in Pukawa in 1895, of which his own brother was headmaster, he wanted his own children to be educated in a New Zealand European school.
 Grace and her siblings were brought up in Blenheim by her uncle and aunt, Archdeacon and Mrs Grace, and attended Blenheim Borough Primary School.
 She won the Marlborough Education Board Scholarship in 1898, enabling her to attend secondary school without fees.
 Between 1899 and 1903, Grace was a boarder at Nelson College for Girls, about 70 mi outside of Blenheim.
 The college was run by Kate Edger, New Zealand's first female university graduate.
 Grace was probably the first Māori student at the college.
 It was at college that Bessie met and became life-long friends with artist and physiotherapist Cora Wilding.

 Grace remained at Nelson College after matriculating.
-The teachers, including Kate Edger, Althea Tendall and Beatrice Gibson, were mostly graduates of Canterbury themselves, and had such strong links with the University College in Christchurch, that it was made an adjunct college, allowing girls to study and sit their exams without traveling to Christchurch.
+The teachers, including Kate Edger, Althea Tendall and Beatrice Gibson, were mostly graduates of Canterbury themselves, and had such strong links with the University College in Christchurch, that it was made an adjunct college, allowing girls to study and sit their exams without travelling to Christchurch.

 In 1905, Grace enrolled in the college in Christchurch, where she was to remain for seven years.
 She represented the University College in tennis and hockey in local matches, and partnered future world champion Anthony Wilding in mixed doubles.
 In 1909, Grace was elected vice president of the Canterbury Students’ Association Executive, and was joined by her brother, Lawrence William Te Heuheu Grace, the following year.

 Grace had trained as a teacher, and was appointed as House Mistress and to teach English at St Margaret's Girls' College in Christchurch in 1912.
 The school is a private Anglican school, at that time run by three members of the Community of the Sisters of the Church assisted by several lay teachers.
 During her time there, Grace also taught swimming, diving, golf, and was president of the Literary Club.
 In 1912, Grace's pupils debated the neighbouring Christchurch Girls' High School with a motion set by Grace, "that the execution of Mary Queen of Scots was justifiable".
 St Margaret's lost the debate, but won the prize for best speech, which was given by Ngaio Marsh.